gerrit-coder/test/coder/README.md

   - If using manual key setup, ensure SSH keys are configured in the workspace for Gerrit access
   - Check that SSH keys are properly set up (e.g., `~/.ssh/id_rsa` or similar)
   - Verify the key is added to the correct Gerrit user account (matching `GERRIT_SSH_USERNAME` or the username in the SSH URL)
+- **Git user identity errors** (e.g., "fatal: empty ident name"):
+  - The template automatically configures git user.name and user.email with defaults (`Coder Workspace` / `coder@workspace.local`)
+  - To customize, set `GIT_USER_NAME` and `GIT_USER_EMAIL` environment variables in the Terraform template
+  - These are required for git operations like cherry-pick that create commits
 - **Cherry-pick conflicts**: Resolve manually in the repository directory
 - **Missing rich parameters**:
   - Ensure the coder-workspace plugin is properly configured in Gerrit